SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-7-2-complex-loops-exam-problems/magic-combination/magic-combination.md

 # Problem: Magic Numbers

-Write a program that enters a single integer **magic** number and produces all possible **6-digit numbers** for which the output of their digits is equal to the magical number.
+Write a program that enters a single integer **magic** number and produces all possible **6-digit numbers** for which the product of their digits is equal to the magical number.

 Example: "Magic number" &rarr; 2
 -	111112 &rarr; 1 \* 1 \* 1 \* 1 \* 1 \* 2 = 2